-- Appointing and where necessary removing the Managing Director; - Overseeing the integrity of the Group's accounting and corporate reporting systems, including the external audit; - Approving operating budgets, major capital expenditure, acquisitions and divestments; - Monitoring capital management; - Overseeing and approval of the risk, control and accountability systems; - Overseeing the Company's process for making timely and balanced disclosure of all material information reasonably expected to have a material effect on the price or value of the Company's securities; - Monitoring compliance with legal, constitutional and ethical standards; - Monitoring the effectiveness of the Group's governance practices; - Ratifying the appointment of, and where necessary, the removal of the Chief Financial Officer and the Company Secretary; - Monitoring and evaluating the performance of management; - Approving the Group's remuneration framework; - Reviewing succession planning and management development; and - Assessing the Board's own performance.
+- Appointing and where necessary removing the Managing Director; - Overseeing the integrity of the Group's accounting and corporate reporting systems, including the external audit; - Approving operating budgets, major capital expenditure, acquisitions and divestments; - Monitoring capital management; - Establishing and reviewing the Group's appetite for financial and non-financial risk. - Overseeing and approval of the risk (both financial and non-financial), control and accountability systems; - Overseeing the Company's process for making timely and balanced disclosure of all material information reasonably expected to have a material effect on the price or value of the Company's securities; - Monitoring compliance with legal, constitutional and ethical standards; - Monitoring the effectiveness of the Group's governance practices; - Ratifying the appointment of, and where necessary, the removal of the Chief Financial Officer and the Company Secretary; - Monitoring and evaluating the performance of management; - Approving the Group's remuneration framework; - Reviewing succession planning and management development; and - Assessing the Board's own performance.